 Spirulina is available in the United States as a health food or supplement.
 Claims of immunostimulatory, anti-inflammatory, anticoagulant, antihypertensive, antioxidant, antiobesity, hypolipidemic, hypoglycemic, antiviral, and chelating effects exist; however, evidence supporting these claims is limited, and spirulina cannot be recommended for any specific use.

 Clinical data are insufficient to guide therapeutic dosing of spirulina.
 Dosages in clinical studies have ranged from 1 to 10 g/day, usually in divided doses, given for up to 12 months.

 Phenylketonuria has occurred; however, an association with spirulina has not been substantiated.

 Information regarding safety and efficacy in pregnancy and lactation is lacking.
-Because of possible mercury and other heavy metal contamination, spirulina should be avoided during pregnancy.
+Because of the possible presence of mercury and other heavy metal contaminants in spirulina, use should be avoided during pregnancy.

 None well documented.

 Few reports of adverse reactions are available.
 Cases of anaphylaxis and spirulina-associated hepatotoxicity have been reported, and reactions from heavy metal contamination are possible.

 Spirulina is considered nontoxic to humans at usual levels of consumption and has "generally recognized as safe" (GRAS) status according to the US Food and Drug Administration (FDA); however, information is limited.